 We also know the CIA tested low dose Sarin gas on the New York Subway in 2008, releasing gas at the Bowling Green station near midnight, along with other stations that were “end of the line.”
-Some dropped immediately, others struggled up the steps and recovered in minutes while some suffered longterm illness (perhaps worse).
+Some dropped immediately, others struggled up the steps and recovered in minutes while some suffered long-term illness (perhaps worse).

-This program, documented by the Senate, was the precursor to the CV 19 augmentation exercises, Italy, Spain, Iran and China.
+This program, documented by the Senate, was the precursor to the CV 19 augmentation exercises, Italy, Spain, Iran, and China.
 Greece may well soon be targeted as well, based on geopolitical analysis and the pattern we have seen thus far.

-We might also add that medical evidence from Italy and China shows far too many patients that don’t respond to treatments, far too many anecdotal deaths, than fall within baseline parameters for typical respiratory patients.
+We might also add that medical evidence from Italy and China shows far too many patients that don’t respond to treatments, far too many anecdotal deaths, then fall within baseline parameters for typical respiratory patients.

 Someone will write a paper on this if not “accidented” first.

 The nerve agents are a group of, particularly toxic chemical warfare agents.
 They were developed just before and during World War II and are related chemically to the organophosphorus insecticides.
 The principal agents in this group are: